DIT112-V21/group-08/README.md

 Python will be used to develop our alternative user interface, responsible for manual controls as well as voice controlls.

+### C++

+C++ together with MQTT will be the bridge between our different interfaces and the car.
+Arduino code will be responsible for executing the various commands given to the car to perform.

 # Development team:

 - Adam Telles